OriPekelman/json-graal/README.md

 * And possibly JSON TO FORM Javascript bindings with a bunch of inference/generation

 _Note: No longer uses the *beta* data-link, as it is broken by design

 _Note: No longer uses the *beta* and totally broken jquery template.
 Long live handlebars_

+For an idea of what this does open  jsongraal/jsongraal.html in your favorite browser

 ## The reasons for this project are two fold: